GavinYoung1/cvpr-reid/README.md

-The CVPR paper under mindspore to inference for CC-ReID
+The CVPR2023 paper under mindspore to inference for CC-ReID

 ## Supported
 - [x] Inference based on mindspore and GPU